andrezammit/electron-compiler/README.md

 ## Options
 ---

-Compiler options are read from a electron_compiler.json file in the application's repository.
+Compiler options are read from an electron_compiler.json file in the application's repository.

     {
         "platforms": [],    // Array or platforms to compile for.
 Supported options: win32, linux, darwin "uglifyList": [],   // Array of paths to uglify.
-JavascScript and CSS files are supported.
+JavaScript and CSS files are supported.
         "ignoreList": [],   // Array of files to ignore.
         "versionString":    // Object containing electron packager settings for Windows build.
         {